University Honors Program Scholarships

 be reviewed by the selection committee.
 Applications are available online here.

-Completed applications are due Friday, April 1, 2011 before 4:00 PM.
+Completed applications are due end of March/early April 2014.
+Please see the CURRENT newsletter for deadline date.
 Applications should be returned to the Etscorn Honors Center or mailed to:

 Dr. John Richardson, Director